mesosphere-backup/dcos-cassandra-service/README.md

 The Cassandra scheduler runs as a Marathon process and can be reconfigured by changing values within Marathon.
 These are the general steps to follow:

 1. View your Marathon dashboard at `http://<dcos_url>/marathon`
-2. In the list of `Applications`, click the name of the Cassandra framework to be updated.
+2. In the list of `Applications`, click the name of the Cassandra service to be updated.
 3. Within the Cassandra instance details view, click the `Configuration` tab, then click the `Edit` button.
 4. In the dialog that appears, expand the `Environment Variables` section and update any field(s) to their desired value(s).
 For example, to increase the number of nodes, edit the value for `NODES`.
 Click `Change and deploy configuration` to apply any changes and cleanly reload the Cassandra scheduler.
 The Cassandra cluster itself will persist across the change.